 I am the Klemens von Klemperer Postdoctoral Fellow in the Hannah Arendt Center for Politics and Humanities at Bard College.
-I am also Visiting Assistant Professor in Philosophy and Politics, and teach in the Bard Prison Initiative (BPI), the Language and Thinking (L&T) program, and the M.A. in Global Studies Program (MAGS).
+I am also Visiting Assistant Professor in Philosophy and Politics, and teach in the Bard Prison Initiative (BPI).
 I received my PhD from the Department of Philosophy at McGill University in 2020.

-My research focuses on the nature of judgment as a capacity of the mind across the various spheres of human life—drawing on Kant and the Kantian tradition (in particular, the thought of Hannah Arendt).
-My work has been published in Constellations: An International Journal of Critical and Democratic Theory, Inquiry: An Interdisciplinary Journal of Philosophy, Kant-Studien, and Kantian Review.
-I am the editor of a forthcoming volume on Arendt’s Kant Lectures (De Gruyter).
+My research focuses on the nature of judgment as a capacity of the mind across the various spheres of human life—drawing on Kant and the Kantian tradition.
+My work has been published in Inquiry: An Interdisciplinary Journal of Philosophy, Kant-Studien, Kantian Review, The Southern Journal of Philosophy, and Constellations: An International Journal of Critical and Democratic Theory.
+I am the editor of a forthcoming volume on Hannah Arendt’s Lectures on Kant’s Political Philosophy (De Gruyter).
+I am also working on a monograph, which will be the first comprehensive account of Kant’s theory of judgment [tentative title: Kant and the Power of Judgment].

 Previously, I was Teaching Fellow (2021-2022) in the Department of Philosophy, as well as Academic Programs Officer (2020-2022) in the office of Graduate and Postdoctoral Studies (GPS) at McGill, where I developed a suite of new interdisciplinary M.A. programs and graduate teaching training programs.